ga4gh/data-repository-service-schemas/openapi/tags/AccessMethodUpdate.md

-# Access Method Updates

-> **Optional Functionality**: Access method updates are optional extensions to the DRS API.
-Not all DRS servers implement this functionality.
-Clients should check `/service-info` for `accessMethodUpdateSupported` before attempting to use these endpoints.
+> Access method updates are an optional extension to the DRS API.
+Not all DRS servers implement them, and clients should check `/service-info` for `accessMethodUpdateSupported` before attempting to use these endpoints.

-Access method update endpoints allows authorized clients to modify how existing DRS objects can be accessed without changing the core object metadata (size, checksums, name).
-This is useful for storage migrations, adding mirrors, or updating URLs.
+The access method update endpoints allow authorized clients to change how an existing DRS object can be accessed, without changing the object's core metadata such as its size, checksums, or name.
+This is useful when data is migrated between storage providers, when a mirror or an alternative protocol is added, or when a URL changes, in each case keeping the same DRS object ID.

-These endpoints will overwrite existing access methods for an object, if clients want to add access methods in addition to existing ones for objects they should first retrieve the current access methods and include them in the update request along with the new methods.
+An update overwrites the existing access methods for an object.
+A client that wants to add an access method while keeping the existing ones should first retrieve the object's current access methods and include them in the update request alongside the new method.

-## Use Cases

-- **Storage Migration**: Move data between storage providers while keeping same DRS object
-- **Mirror Addition**: Add additional regional access points, or alternative protocols
-- **URL Refresh**: Update changed domain names
-- **Access Optimization**: Add or remove access methods based on performance or cost

-## Design Principles

-- **Optional**: Access method update support is completely optional
-- **Immutable Core**: Only access methods can be updated - size, checksums, name remain unchanged
-- **Atomic Bulk Operations**: All updates succeed or all fail (transactional)
+A single object is updated through `PUT /objects/{object_id}/access-methods`.
+Several objects can be updated together through `PUT /objects/access-methods`, which takes an `updates` array, each entry pairing an `object_id` with its new `access_methods`.
+Bulk updates are atomic: if any object fails, the whole request fails and none are updated.

-- **Optional Validation**: Servers MAY validate new access methods point to same data
+A server MAY validate that the new access methods point to the same data, for example by checking file availability, checksums, or content.
+This behaviour is advertised in the `validateAccessMethods` field in `/service-info`.
-- **Flexible Authentication**: Supports GA4GH Passports, Bearer tokens, API keys

-## Service Discovery
+## Service discovery

-Check `/service-info` for access method update capabilities:
+A server advertises its access method update capabilities in `/service-info`:

 ```json
 {